 If you are interested in true ghost stories from Singapore, there are many sources to read tall tales and amazing, true ghost stories.
 Singapore seems to be a hotbed of paranormal activity, and there are many books and online reports that provide fascinating ghostly accounts of those events.

 Famous True Ghost Stories From Singapore

 There are usually two types of ghost stories.
 The first are those that are legendary and get passed down from generation to generation.
 Next, there are events that happen to people or entire families that are told in hushed voices over a campfire.
 The legendary ghost stories usually focus on a well-known location, and Singapore isn't lacking in such legends.
 The following stories are the most famous, true Singapore ghost stories.
-If you wonder whether or not Singapore is haunted, just browse through these amazing tales.
+If you wonder whether Singapore is haunted, just browse through these amazing tales.

 The Haunting of the Bedok Flats

 In Singapore, there are many flats or blocks of tall apartment buildings where many families live.
 A terrible tragedy took place many years ago in one particular flat at Bedok North Avenue near the Bedok Reservoir in Singapore.
 A man, woman and their child were creating a life for themselves until, in an effort to make extra money, the husband got caught up in gambling.
 After destroying the family's finances and owing loan sharks a large sum of money, the financial stress started taking a terrible toll on the marriage.

 Eventually, the husband met another woman and informed his wife that he wanted a divorce.
 In an event worse than any Shakespearean tragedy, the young mother threw her three-year-old toddler down 25 stories to his death before jumping out of the window herself.

 The story turns even more unbelievable as local legend describes the widower eventually had another child with his mistress.
 On the child's third birthday, the ghost of a young boy, whom the child previously called his kor kor (brother), convinced the child to leap off of the balcony to fly.
 The child tumbled to his death.